inv4fee2020/pli_node_conf/README.md

 >>>     cp sample.vars ~/"plinode_$(hostname -f).vars"

 The scripts check for that the local node variables file exists.
-If notm then the code prompts the user and exists.
+If not then the code prompts the user and exists.
+By using a dedicated variables file, any updates to the main script should not involve any changes to the node specific settings.

 ---